alexandreferris/alexandreferris/README.md

 You have just entered Alexandre's realm, where the automagic happens

-Currently working as a Software Engineer on the Android platform deliverying amazing features on the messaging (💬) domain.
+Currently working as a Software Engineer on the Integrations platform deliverying amazing features and SDKs on the messaging (💬) domain.

 Some domains I have already worked on:
 <br />✈ Travel